doma17/code-test-collection/README.md

 # Algorithm
-This is a auto push repository for Programmers Coding Test Website
+This is a auto-pushed repository for Programmers Coding Test Practice Website